Genez-io/genezio/README.md

 -   🎯 **DX enhanced bundling and compiling**: no more .
 -   ⚡ **Deploy with one command** the backend and the frontend.
 -   🔄 **Multiple staging environments** supported as well as local development environment.
--   🖥️ **Dashboard**: explore logs, env variables for different environments, test interface and easy to access third party integration.
+-   🖥️ **Dashboard**: explore logs, env variables for different environments, [Test interface](https://github.com/Genez-io/genezio?tab=readme-ov-file#test-your-project-using-the-test-interface) and easy to access third party integration.
 -   👥 **Collaboration**: work alone or as a team - share the projects and dashboard features between team members with different access rights.
 -   ➰ **Queues**: use them for your automation apps.
 -   🗄 **Databases**: provisioned by us or you can bring your own.
 The database is not exposed to the frontend directly.
 Table creation and CRUD boilerplate functions generated through LLM.